chejen/foreign-currency-time-deposit/README.md

 ## Prerequisite
 1. Log into Google account and go to [Firebase console](https://console.firebase.google.com/), and then **Add project**.
-2. Let's say we've added a new `time-deposit-demo` project, then let's move on to the [Firestore Database](https://console.firebase.google.com/project/time-deposit-demo/firestore) to **Create database**.
+2. Say we've added a new `time-deposit-demo` project, then let's move on to the [Firestore Database](https://console.firebase.google.com/project/time-deposit-demo/firestore) to **Create database**.
 3. Navigate to [Project Overview](https://console.firebase.google.com/project/time-deposit-demo/overview), click the web(</>) icon to **Add an app to get started**.
 After the **Register app** step, we should get the `firebaseConfig` like this:
 ```js
 const firebaseConfig = {